-It all began on the allegedly racist label No Colours and the band's own Hot Records (Devil's Path EP featured two Celtic Frost covers) and then the band moved to Nuclear Blast which in the past had tried to sign Cradle Of Filth.
+It all began on the allegedly racist/NSBM label No Colours and the band's own Hot Records (Devil's Path EP featured two Celtic Frost covers) and then the band moved to Nuclear Blast which in the past had tried to sign Cradle Of Filth.
+Shagrath told an interviewer for Darkness Zine in 1995 he “would gladly cut the throat of every black person in the world.
+Hail the Arian race.”
+Mayhem/Dimmu Borgir drummer Jan Axel Blomberg told Lords Of Chaos he doesn’t "like black people here and black metal is for white people."
 Dimmu Borgir is like all other Scandinavian bands in that members come and members go and the band marches on.

 In late 2002 the band oversaw the release of two EPs.
 One was a live Japanese MCD and the other was a mail-order only CD.
 Death Cult Armageddon was released in the summer of 2003.
 It was recorded at Studio Fredman in Sweden.
 With that album Dimmu Borgir entered the Billboard Charts at number 169.
 That was the best SoundScan number in the Century family/Nuclear Blast History thus far.
 Tour dates were soon set for the autumn with Nevermore, Hypocrisy and Children Of Bodom.

 The band unexpectedly parted ways with drummer Nick Barker in early 2004.
 The band had earlier cancelled an Australian tour.
 The band's new drummer was drum nomad Reno Killerich formerly of Frozen Sun, Exmortem, Vile and others.
-The drummer would rejoin Exmortem part-time several months later while Dimmu Borgir took a break from the scene.
-Hestnaes rejoined Arcturus in early 2005.
+The drummer would re-join Exmortem part-time several months later while Dimmu Borgir took a break from the scene.
+Hestnaes re-joined Arcturus in early 2005.
 Guitarist Silenoz started a side-project called Insidious Disease and recruited Shane of Napalm Death for the act.
 An updated and rerecorded version of the 1996 album, Stormblåst, was released through Nuclear Blast America on February 7th, 2006 with a limited edition DVD.
 This edition was only available in the North American pressing.
 The band’s official explanation for the re-release was that the keyboardist on the original recording had stolen his parts from a video game.
 Stormblåst was completely rerecorded with producer Peter Tägtgren and Mayhem's Hellhammer on drums.
 The group’s next album, In Sorte Diaboli was announced for May, 2007.
 In Sorte Diaboli was recorded and mixed at Studio Fredman with producers Fredrik Nordström and Patrik J. Sten and was a concept album.
 The band’s drummer was Hellhammer of Mayhem.
 The release of the In Sorte Diaboli album was pushed forward to April in Canada.
 The band then toured America with Devildriver and Unearth.
+A show in Utah was cancelled when the band’s keyboardist was carded and told he could not play due to his age.
 Due to a neck injury, the band’s drummer Hellhammer was not present at 2007’s summer’s festival dates or the European tour with Amon Amarth and Hatesphere.
 Tony Laureano who had played with the band in 2004 took over.
 The Invaluable Darkness 2 DVD + 1 CD package was out in October of 2008.
-The Dimmus were accusing the organizers of Norway's Hell Music Festival of defrauding the band of 70,000 Norwegian kroners or approximately $12,500 from the band's merchandise proceeds following the declaration of bankruptcy by the festival in 2008.
+The Dimmus were accusing the organizers of Norway's Hell Music Festival of defrauding the band of 70,000 Norwegian Kroners or approximately $12,500 from the band's merchandise proceeds following the declaration of bankruptcy by the festival in 2008.

 Norwegian symphonic band Dimmu Borgir issued the following statement in late August of 2009: "We regret to inform you that we have parted ways with both I.C.S.
 Vortex [bassist, clean vocalist] and Mustis [keyboards].
 However, we do want to make it perfectly clear that the creative force in the band is highly intact, perhaps even more so than ever.
 With that being said, we're currently working on our next album and are excited to start a new chapter in the legacy that is Dimmu Borgir."
 Mustis had earlier claimed that he had not received adequate credit for his song writing by the band.
 This assertion was supported by Vortex who was working on resurrecting Arcturus and Lamented Souls.
 Shagrath and King (Ov Hell) from Gorgoroth formed a band called Ov Hell in 2009.
 The two recruited Frost, Ice Dale and Teloch to record an album, which was due in early 2010 through Indie Recordings.
 Dimmu Borgir bassist I.C.S.
 Vortex (a.k.a.
-Simen Hestnæs) rejoined Borknagar as the band's new vocalist and bassist in the middle of 2010.
+Simen Hestnæs) re-joined Borknagar as the band's new vocalist and bassist in the middle of 2010.
 Dimmu Borgir was touring with Korn in Europe that summer.
 The Norwegian band was to issue a new album in October.
 Dimmu Borgir picked Abrahadabra as the title for its ninth studio album, which would be released on September 24th, 2010 through Nuclear Blast Records.
 The word ‘Abrahadabra’ was coined by author Aleister Crowley and means ‘I create as I speak.’
 Snowy Shaw of King Diamond fame returned to Therion after joining Dimmu Borgir for a short period in the summer of 2010.
 As of October 20th, Abrahadabra, the new album by Norway’s symphonic band Dimmu Borgir, had sold 9,428 copies in the U.S. since its October 12th release and debuted at #42 on the Billboard Top 200 chart.
 Dimmu Borgir’s 32-date run across North America launched on Friday, November 5th in Worcester, Massachusetts and ended Tuesday, December 14th in Quebec City, Quebec, Canada.
 Dimmu Borgir’s Abrahadabra album underwent a slight cover artwork change.
 The minor change would be used for subsequent pressings following the selling out of the album’s first pressing.
 Dimmu Borgir would be performing a special, “never-to-be-repeated” set list with 53 members of Kork (the Norwegian Radio Orchestra) and 30 members of the Schola Cantorum Choir, who were musical guests on the band’s ninth studio album, Abrahadabra.
 For fans of the band’s music Saturday, May 28, 2011 at the Oslo Spektrum in Norway promised to be a treat.
 Dimmu Borgir was touring the UK and Ireland in November of 2011.
 Dimmu Borgir would perform its 1997 album, Enthrone Darkness Triumphant, in its entirety on its club tour and would follow up with a second set of older songs.
 The band was touring South America in the winter of 2012.
 In 2015, Shagrath joined Abbath, while Nick Barker joined yet another band, this one called Liquid Graveyard.
 The boys signed a new deal with Nuclear Blast in 2016.
 The band had a CD/DVD, called Forces Of The Northern Night, and a new proposed full-length out that year.
 The act released a double DVD, called Forces Of The Northern Night, on April 14th 2017 through Nuclear Blast.
+Dimmu Borgir released a new album, called Eonian, through Nuclear Blast in May.
+The band recruited bassist Victor Brandt (Entombed A.D.) to the group's ranks in advance of the world tour in support of the Eonian album.
+Kreator, Bloodbath and Dimmu Borgir would tour Europe in December.
+Dimmu Borgir, Amorphis and Wolves In The Throne Room would tour Europe in January and February 2020.
+Dimmu Borgir was forced to pull out of its show at Bloodstock Open Air festival in August 2019 due to an illness in the band.
+The band’s Puritanical Euphoric Misanthropia was remixed and remastered and became available as a 3-LP Box, CD Digipak or digital set in October 2022.
+Depending on the version it included bonus material, which included the pre-production of Puritanical Euphoric Misanthropia and instrumental rehearsals.
+This album had been re-issued several times.

 DIMMU BORGIR - PURITANICAL EUPHORIC MISANTHROPIA - NUCLEAR BLAST